 It just hangs after accepting the TOS or subscribing to the newsletter

 It seems that this is associated to being behind a firewall or a proxy.
-For the meantime, you can apply this workaround.
+You can apply this workaround.

-Chances are this isn't a problem within DocPad, but rather one of your node/npm installation.
+Chances are this isn't a problem within DocPad, but rather one of your node/npm installations.
 Run the following in Terminal, once done, try your original action again:

 sudo chown -R $USER /usr/local ~/.npm chmod -R 755 ~/.npm